achingbrain/sla-fw/README.md

 # Virtual printer

-In order to do a quick test of the a64-fw functionality a python script virtual.py can be used to execute a virtual printer.
+In order to do a quick test of the sla-fw functionality a python script virtual.py can be used to execute a virtual printer.
 This one runs in an environment similar to the integration tests while allowing for cooperation with touch-ui and full control over system dbus.
 In order to use the virtual printer it is necessary to have all dbus control files installed and adjusted to allow the current user to own sl1 dbus names.